 Selling a junk car that is not yours comes with a few obstacles, but it is completely possible.
-Junk vehicles cannot be sold by anybody except for the current legal owner.
-In order to sell your junk vehicle, you must claim ownership of the vehicle and have legitimate documents that prove you are the legal owner of the vehicle.
-Though you can’t sell a vehicle that does not belong to you, there are ways to become the vehicle’s owner legally, which will allow you to sell your junk car for a hefty profit.
+Nobody can sell junk vehicles except for the current legal owner.
+To sell your junk vehicle, you must claim ownership of the vehicle and have legitimate documents proving you are the vehicle's legal owner.
+Though you can’t sell a vehicle that does not belong to you, there are ways to legally become the vehicle’s owner, which will allow you to sell your junk car for a hefty profit.

-Below we will guide you through the process of selling a junk car for cash that is not yours.
+Below we will guide you through selling a junk car for cash that is not yours.
 Along with this simple checklist, you’ll find tips and answers to your biggest questions regarding selling a vehicle that does not belong to you.

 Can I sell a junk car for cash that is not mine?